cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 ## Step 3️⃣: Confirm Changes
 1. Log in as Finance user on Client VM
-2. CMD should be blocked.
+2. Try to open the CMD, it should be blocked.
-3. The C: drive access is hidden.
+3. Open File Explorer and look for the C: drive; access should be hidden.

 <br>
 <br>